tireddy2/pqc-for-engineers/draft-ar-pquip-pqc-engineers.md

 ## Hash-Based Public-Key Cryptography {#hash-based}

 Hash based PKC has been around since the 70s, developed by Lamport and Merkle which creates a digital signature algorithm and its security is mathematically based on the security of the selected cryptographic hash function.
-Many variants of hash based signatures have been developed since the 70s including the recent XMSS, LMS or BPQS schemes.
+Many variants of hash based signatures have been developed since the 70s including the recent XMSS {{!RFC8391}}, HSS/LMS {{!RFC8554}} or BPQS schemes.
 Unlike digital signature techniques, most hash-based signature schemes are stateful, which means that signing necessitates the update of the secret key.

 SPHINCS on the other hand leverages the HORS (Hash to Obtain Random Subset) technique and remains the only hash based signature scheme that is stateless.